 During most weeks this semester, starting Week 1, we will have opportunities for you to earn points toward your participation grade by completing a participation assignment.
 We refer to these assignments as "check-ins."
-There are 14 check-ins that you will be asked to complete this semester, and each check-in will be completed by clicking on the Quizzes link, going to the Surveys section, and then clicking on the link to the appropriate check-in.
+There are 11 check-ins that you will be asked to complete this semester, and each check-in will be completed by clicking on the Quizzes link, going to the Surveys section, and then clicking on the link to the appropriate check-in.
 We will also share links to the check-ins within our weekly overviews.
-We will release each check-in at 8 a.m. on Monday, and it must be completed no later than 11:59 p.m. on Sunday (with the exception Check-in #14 which will be due on a Monday at 11:59 p.m.).
-These check-ins relate to the content of the course, but trust us; they all have a purpose!
+We will release each check-in at 8 a.m. on Monday, and it must be completed no later than 11:59 p.m. on Sunday.
+These check-ins will be brief and will be graded based on completeness.
+It might not always seem like the check-ins relate to the content of the course, but trust us; they all have a purpose!
 The check-ins will generally just involve answering a single question or sharing some data with us.

 Our participation assignments comprise a small percentage of your final grade.
-Each of these 14 assignments will be worth two points.
-We will automatically drop your first two missed participation assignments at the end of the semester and include only 12 of these assignments as your participation grade.
+Each of these 11 assignments will be worth two points.
+We will automatically drop your first missed participation assignment at the end of the semester and include only 10 of the check-in assignments as your participation grade.
+There will be no check-in during Week 12.